-Parliament has played a leading role in the relaunch of the internal market and is a keen promoter of the digital single market.
+Parliament has played a leading role in the relaunch of the internal market and is a keen promoter and agenda setter for the digital single market.

 Its resolution of 20 April 2012 on ‘a competitive digital single market — eGovernment as a spearhead’ pointed out the need for a clear and coherent legal framework for the mutual recognition of electronic authentication, identification and signatures, which is necessary in order to enable cross-border administrative services to operate throughout the EU.

-On 11 December 2012 Parliament adopted two non-legislative resolutions relating to the internal market, one on completing the Digital Single Market and the other on a Digital Freedom Strategy in EU Foreign Policy.
+On 11 December 2012, Parliament adopted two non-legislative resolutions relating to the internal market, one on completing the Digital Single Market and the other on a Digital Freedom Strategy in EU Foreign Policy.
 The aim of the resolutions was to develop policy and practice with a view to establishing a real digital single market in the EU in order to cope with 27 different sets of rules in key areas including VAT, postal services and intellectual property rights.
-Connecting SMEs to the digital revolution through genuine, well developed pan European e-commerce is one of the recommendations made to the Commission and the Council with a view to breaking down digital barriers between Member States.
+Connecting SMEs to the digital revolution through genuine, well-developed and pan- European e-commerce is one of the recommendations made to the Commission and the Council with a view to breaking down digital barriers between Member States.

-On 4 July 2013 Parliament adopted a further resolution on completing the digital single market, focusing on tapping the full potential of the digital single market, addressing the skills gap, building trust, security and consumer confidence, creating an attractive legal supply of digital content, building mobility services and the international dimension, as a contribution to a possible Digital Single Market Act expected in 2015.
+On 4 July 2013 Parliament adopted a further resolution on completing the digital single market, focusing on tapping the full potential of the digital single market, addressing the skills gap, building trust, security and consumer confidence, creating an attractive and legal supply of digital content, building mobility services and the international dimension, as a contribution to a possible Digital Single Market Act expected in 2015.
 The achievements of Parliament in the digital area are built on preparatory work done by the E-commerce and Digital Single Market Working Group, chaired by MEP Róża Gräfin von Thun und Hohenstein.